jgbyc/Research_Direction_Study/README.md

 # Purpose
 This dash board can assist students to efficiently seek and determine the appropriate research topic.

-The target user should be students or any personnel who has interests on current popular research trends.
+The target users can range from students who are looking to apply to a graduate school, researchers who would like to find cooperation with others to any personnel who would like to discover the academic world based on their interest.

 # Demo
 https://mediaspace.illinois.edu/media/t/1_rmipggz9